Supperware/ht-api-juce/README.md

 JUCE provides cross-platform libraries for MIDI and graphics.
 If you'd rather not use it, you don't have to start from scratch.
 The following header files do not require JUCE, and will compile with just the standard libraries:

-- `Tracker.h` is a helper class.
-It builds outgoing MIDI messages in the correct form, interprets incoming MIDI messages and routes these to appropriate callbacks, and looks after a structure that represents the current configuration of the head tracker.
-To see how this is wrapped in JUCE, take a look at `midi/midi-TrackerDriver.h`.
+- `supperware/HeadMatrix.h` transforms orientation data from the head tracker (either yaw/pitch/roll or quaternions) into a double-buffered 3D rotation matrix.
+This may be used directly to perform world-to-head or head-to-world rotations.
-- `HeadMatrix.h` translates the data that the head tracker sends (either yaw/pitch/roll or quaternions) into a transformation matrix.
-This may be used directly to perform world-to-head or head-to-world transformations.
+- `supperware/Tracker.h` is a helper class.
+It builds appropriate outgoing MIDI messages, interprets incoming MIDI messages and routes them to appropriate callbacks, and maintains a copy of the current configuration state of the head tracker.
+To see how this is wrapped in JUCE, take a look at `supperware/midi/midi-TrackerDriver.h`.

 ### The third way, and a bit about Bridgehead